aoloe/scribus-manual-the-right-tool/NOTES.md

 but the file you have saved with 1.5 won't open anymore with 1.4.
 only work on backups of existing files or be ready to start from scratch

+### Using a development version

+In most cases, if you're using a development version, you should try to keep your software up to date.

+But you should always keep a copy of the last version of Scribus you know did work for you.

+Generally speaking, new versions of scribus can read older files.
+The upgrade from 1.5.2 to 1.5.3 has an exception (that will probably still be true when 1.6 will be released): text  in documents created with older versions of Scribus can look different.
+But -- most of the time -- older versions cannot read files created with newer versions.

 ## Where to get Scribus?

 ### Scribus for Windows